Access to education

 Assessing the needs of children in an adequate manner is time-consuming.
 In addition, there is often the need to receive important treatments (physiotherapy, occupational therapy, speech therapy) outside of the school context (in public hospital or privately).
 There are often delays and/or financial constraints in accessing these services.[6]

 Children entering UASC shelters in the middle of a school year are not placed in school, and the same will apply to children who are close to 18.
-Instead, they are referred to evening classes which include Greek, English or French language, mathematics, and computer studies at the State Institutes of Further Education.
+Instead, they may be referred to evening classes which include Greek, English or French language, mathematics, and computer studies at the State Institutes of Further Education.
 Those Institutes operate under the Ministry of Education, mainly as lifelong learning institutions.

 [1] Article 9H(1) and (3)(a) Refugee Law.